django/deps/accepted/0201-simplified-routing-syntax.rst

 Definining type conversions
 ---------------------------

-A converter is an object with three attributes/methods.
+A converter is an object with three attributes or methods.

 ``regex``
-    The pattern use in place of the type-specifier.
+    The pattern to use in place of the type specifier.
 ``to_python``
     How to convert the string from the URL to a Python object.
 ``to_url``